Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 3. Analise conversion depending on the distance.
 Take into account that assignment algorithms differ for distances up to and over 5 km.
 Find out if there is any statistically significant difference.

 #### Solution
 I performed the analysis in Excel, with the Analysis ToolPak.
 First, I determined whether I should use parametric or nonparametric statistical tests: checked if the samples were normally distributed; checked if the samples contained any outliers (using the nterquartile range).
 The analysis showed that I could use parametric tests.
 After that I compared the sample variances using the F-test.
-Then I compared the samples and tested my null hypotheses with the two-sample t-test (assuming unequal/equal variances depending on the F-test results) and Anova analysis.
+Then I compared the samples and tested my null hypotheses with the two-sample t-test (assuming unequal/equal variances depending on the F-test results) and Anova analysis with post hoc tests.

 > <a href="https://github.com/Melifarro19/Valeria-Dzhukich-Portfolio/blob/main/Case%20Study%203/Visuals.md">Statistical Tests</a>
 <br> These are examples of statistical tests in Excel.